Arjun (tank): Upgrades

 In 2010, the DRDO proposed an improved variant of the Arjun designated as the Arjun MK2 as a next step in the programme.
 The configuration of the new variant was finalised in mid-2010 after consultations with the army.
 The new tank was redesigned to have 89 major and minor improvements intended to enhance the firepower and survivability of the tank.
 Of these, 73 improvements could be fitted easily on the existing MK1 variant tanks.
 In the same year, the Indian Army placed an order for the procurement of 124 Arjun MK2 tanks, which was later approved by the Defence Acquisition Council (DAC).
 In 2011, the first MK2 prototype was built.
 This incorporated some 20 improvements, including a new commander's independent panoramic sight system.
 The tank was handed over to the army to carry out validation trial phase one.
 By 2012, the first complete prototype incorporating all the listed improvements was rolled out for system validation trial phase two.

 As part of the developmental trials, the first phase of the LAHAT gun-launched anti-tank guided missile firing trials were carried out by 2013.
 In 2015, DRDO developed an Integrated Automotive Vetronics System (IAVS) that was integrated into the Arjun MK2 prototype tank.
 Field trials were carried out over 430 km under harsh environmental conditions.
 In 2014 and 2016, two new rounds, Penetration-Cum-Blast and Thermobaric, were developed for the Arjun tank and successfully tested.
 Impact assessments were also carried out with instruments to measure shock and blast pressure.

-In the meantime, the Arjun MK2 variant was redesignated as the Arjun MK1A.
-By 2018, two Arjun MK1A prototypes had been built and completed user trials by the end of the year.
+In the meantime, the Arjun MK2 variant was redesignated as the Arjun Mk1A.
+By 2018, two Arjun Mk1A prototypes had been built and completed user trials by the end of the year.

+In February 2024, DRDO reported that deliveries of the Mk1A are facing delays because of shortages of tank engines.

+In June 2025, BEML entered into an agreement with DRDO's VRDE to manufacture Unit Repair Vehicle (URV), Unit Maintenance Vehicle (UMV) and Full Trailer for 70T Tank Transporter equipped with an Advanced Hydraulic Suspension System for Arjun MBT.